Editor’s note: This article was originally published on 27-4-23 and updated on 5-8-25 to reflect current insights.

 Before you run a marathon, you train.
 So, here’s how that translates into training to build brand awareness.

-Make sure people know about you.
 Open a profile on LinkedIn, Twitter, Instagram, Facebook, Pinterest, Quora, or other relevant social media channels.

 -